© Moritz Schell

 Sreten Manojlovic

-With a voice that combines strength, versatility, and profound expression, bass-baritone Sreten Manojlović has established himself as a compelling performer on Europe’s stages, particularly in eighteenth-century repertoire.
-He pursued his formal studies at the University of Music and Performing Arts in Vienna (MDW), whilst his collaboration with the Belgrade Baroque Academy had a lasting impact on his artistic development.
+With a voice that combines power, versatility and deep expression, bass-baritone Sreten Manojlović has established himself as a captivating performer on stages across Europe, particularly in the 18th-century repertoire.
+He completed his studies at the University of Music and Performing Arts Vienna (MDW), whilst his collaboration with the Belgrade Baroque Academy had a lasting influence on his artistic development.

 concerts featuring Sreten Manojlovic